-5.5.3 Technical inspection of rolling stock
+Technical inspection of rolling stock

-We do not provide this service, it may be carried out by relevant depot or facility owners - see Section 5.2.3 for more information.
+We do not provide this service, it may be carried out by relevant depot or facility owners .

-5.5.4 Ticketing services in passenger stations
+Ticketing services in passenger stations

 As IM, we do not sell train tickets to passengers.
 RUs, that operate passenger train services, undertake this activity at stations across the country.
 A passenger can purchase tickets from stations by using the ticket offices or ticket vending machines.
 Passengers are also able to purchase rail tickets online, which can either be delivered to them or collected at a railway station.